rodrigoneumann/third-milestone-project/README.md

 ## Design
 This project was developed with a focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.
-I used the grids, nav, carousel and bootstrap colors in this project.
+I used the grids, nav, carousel and bootstrap colours in this project.
-The main idea for the design of this project was to have a serious and professional appearance at the same time, with light colors, a box with rounded corners and soft shadows, which convey sophistication and provide a pleasant user experience.
+The main idea for the design of this project was to have a serious and professional appearance at the same time, with a light colour, a box with rounded corners and soft shadows, which convey sophistication and provide a pleasant user experience.

 ### Typography